matsuolab/CMU-MultimodalSDK/README.md

 CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
 Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
 2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models.
 The fusion models in prior papers will be released here.

+If you are only interested in downloading word-aligned data (but not exploring new features or alignment techniques) and previous models please look at the FAQ at the end of this page.

 # News

 --> **Version 1.1 announced**.
 Social-IQ 1.0 has been released.